 Through its Social Programme, the EIB Institute is committed to acting as a catalyst for economic and social development, and social cohesion within the EU Member States.

-The Knowledge Programme channels support, mainly through grants or sponsorships (EIBURS, STAREBEI) to higher education and research activities, particularly in the field of applied economics within Europe, and through cooperation with universities across Europe (Cooperation with Universities).
-Each year, the EIB awards the EIB Prize, to recognise and stimulate excellence in economic and social research, and its implementation and diffusion. [...]
+The Knowledge Programme channels support, mainly through grants or sponsorships (EIBURS, STAREBEI) to higher education and research activities, particularly in the field of applied economics within Europe, and through cooperation agreements with Universities across Europe.
+Each year, the EIB awards the EIB Prize to recognise and stimulate excellence in economic and social research [...]

 The EIB Institute recognises the value of the arts and culture as an integral part of both effective community engagement and corporate social responsibility.